brick/varexporter/README.md

 On the other hand, if the class has any non-public property, you'll get an `ExportException`:

 > Class "My\CustomClass" has non-public properties, and must implement __set_state().

+## Any drawbacks?

+Just like `var_export()`, the main drawback of `VarExporter` is that it cannot handle circular references, such as object `A` pointing to `B`, and `B` pointing to `A`.

+In pretty much every other case, it offers an elegant and very efficient way to cache data to PHP files, and a solid alternative to serialization.